Impact

 Even if we drastically reduce consumption, the planet will warm by two degrees, the limit of life as we know it.

-30 % of emissions comes from food production.
+30% of emissions come from food production

 In other words, our current eating habits are a big part of the problem.

-Livestock consumes 40 % of habitable land
+Livestock consumes 40% of habitable land

 According to UN estimates, we will need over 50% more calories to feed people by mid-century.
 Our way of life and the amount of available land form an impossible equation.